Yosemite Sightseer murders

 The Sund family's worst fears were confirmed when a hiker wandered onto the site of a burned-out red 1999 Pontiac, hidden off Highway 108, in the Stanislaus Forest region on March 18.
 The California Highway Patrol verified the car's license plate as the Sund’s rented vehicle and immediately notified the FBI.
 Agents arrived at the scene early on the 19th, and upon opening the trunk, investigators found two charred bodies.

-After several days, the bodies were identified as Carole Sund and Silvina Pelosso through dental records.
+After several days, dental records identified the bodies as Carole Sund and Silvina Pelosso.

-Then, on March 25, Juli Sund’s body was discovered near Lake Pedro in Tuolumme County.
+Then, on March 25, Juli Sund’s body was discovered near Lake Pedro in Tuolumne County.
 It was severely decomposed, and her throat had been cut.

 FBI arrests